The ATS Wake-Up Call: When the Job Search Playbook Stops Working

 That disconnect is where so many talented people are getting stuck.

 It is not a talent problem.
-It is a translation problem.
+It is a translation problem between your experience and how hiring systems read it.

 What is really happening behind the scenes

-Most ATS platforms are not as intelligent as people assume.
-They are structured, rules-based systems trained to look for alignment.
+Most ATS platforms are structured systems designed to look for alignment.

 They are asking:

-• Is the experience presented in a way that fits our filters
+- Is the experience presented in a way that fits the criteria

 They are not asking: